 Mechanical Design Lead

-Currently, I am in progress of accelerating the design, fabrication, and assembly progress of all mechanical projects by three months (compared to previous design cycles).
+I was successful in accelerating the design, fabrication, and assembly progress of all mechanical projects by three months (compared to previous design cycles).

-Additionally, I am responsible for the completion and submission of essential competition documentation regarding vehicle safety & dynamics to SAE International.
+Additionally, I was responsible for the completion and submission of essential competition documentation regarding vehicle safety & dynamics to SAE International.

 Mk.6 Rocker Plate